rakoitde/ci4-tools/ENTITYRELATIONTRAIT.md

 - **$thisForeignKey** (`?string`) - The foreign key in the class with many entities.
 Default: `table_pk` = `user_id`

 **Returns:**
-- Returns the entity-many model filtered by the foreign key that matches the ID of the current entity.
+- Returns the many-2-many model filtered by the foreign key that matches the ID of the current entity.

 **Example:**